-The smell is the first thing you’ll notice if you don’t take good care of the inside of your hockey skates.
+The smell is the first thing you’ll notice if you don’t take good care of the inside of your hockey or figure skates.
 Sweat will build over time and bacteria will spread throughout your hockey skate boot.
 Not only does this increase the odor, the bacteria causes fungus and mildew to grow and damage the soft cloth and may cause athlete’s foot.

 The damp surfaces will also rub sensitive areas of your feet increasing the chance of blisters.
 Bacteria from sweat can eventually break down the fabric that lines the skate boot causing damage that will reduce the life of the ice skate.

 Removing Moisture To Prevent Rust

 As we just mentioned, rust can cause extreme damage to your skate blades, but it’s also fairly easy to prevent.

 Since moisture left on skate blades can cause rust, wiping them down with a cloth immediately after skating will help prevent moisture from remaining on the blades.
 Keeping a small dry towel in your hockey bag will remind you to always wipe down your skate blades.
 Make sure you change this cloth often, as it will retain moisture and won’t dry out properly if left in your bag for long periods.